benlau6/fullstack-rust/README.md

 4. all other responses are swapped using "..." as a catch-all

 However, it can be altered by a htmx extension called [response-targets](https://github.com/bigskysoftware/htmx-extensions/blob/main/src/response-targets/README.md) to swap the div.

+## Technical Details of the design

+### Trait and associated type

+why always defining trait for handlers, services, and pages? because fundamentally most of these api functions are stateless, we don't actually have a instance storing its own state so Self::create_router would still be better than a separated `fn create_router(service: impl HasCatalogHandlers) -> Router<AppState>;` in that we don't need to pass a instance of service to the every functions, a associated type would be sufficient and reduce code duplication.

+Moreover, there are many common behaviors that should be shared between layers and inside the same layer.
+It provides a convenient way to reuse the shared behaviors through trait methods or default implementations in the same trait or in the associated type which requires a trait bound.
+It also ensures that every new struct is enforced to implement the same behaviors before being introduced.